Blog>>Networks>>Network automation>>Python Paramiko and Netmiko for network automation

 Listing.
 2 Example implementation of SSH client using Paramiko

-This example uses the netmiko.ConnectHandler factory function.
-ConnectHandler requires device type information and other access arguments.
-Using these arguments, ConnectHandler creates a dedicated SSH client for the Cisco IOS router.
-The appropriate Cisco command is then sent.
-The use_textfsm argument is set so that send_command returns fully parsed interface information using NTC templates link-icon (this is a large collection of TestFSM link-icon templates for parsing network device text output).
-Since the returned output of the command is a list of Python dictionaries describing the attributes of each interface, the user of the Netmiko library can easily filter the required information (i.e. interface IP addresses).
+The use_textfsm argument is set so that send_command returns fully parsed interface information using NTC templates link-icon link-icon (this is a large collection of TestFSM link-icon link-icon templates for parsing network device text output).
+Since the returned output of the command is a list of Python dictionaries describing the attributes of each interface, the user of the Netmiko library can easily filter the required information (i.e., interface IP addresses) in Python network automation workflows.

-What problems does Netmiko solve?
+What problems does Netmiko solve in Python network automation?

 A network automation engineer’s work is much easier using Netmiko.
 The list of the most important Netmiko functionalities is presented in Fig. 5.

 Netmiko also provides a number of features required to successfully execute commands.
-First, device-specific window size settings are applied to created SSH channels and pagination is disabled, so that structured and multiline commands produce clear results.
-Secondly, Netmiko supports parsing command output using TestFSM link-icon, Genie link-icon and TTP link-icon libraries.
-Some network devices copy commands to output, but Netmiko can automatically remove them from the generated output.
-The library also provides useful commands link-icon and their options to handle commands that generate additional questions instead of the expected prompts.
+First, device-specific window size settings are applied to the created SSH channels, and pagination is disabled, so that structured and multiline commands produce clear results in Python network automation scripts.
+Secondly, Netmiko supports parsing command output using TestFSM link-icon link-icon, Genie link-icon link-icon and TTP link-icon link-icon libraries.

 Many network devices experience problems with slowdown periods when responding to commands.
-For this reason, Netmiko implements a hierarchy of delay factors link-icon as well as different command timing strategies.
+For this reason, Netmiko implements a hierarchy of delay factors link-icon link-icon as well as different command timing strategies.
 Finally, it provides a convenient method for saving/committing a new configuration.

-What if performance really matters?
+What if performance really matters in Python SSH and network automation?

 Here, you can watch a video that provides practical insights and innovative approaches to tackling complex network firewall upgrades by presenting a real-world case study involving the automation of firewall upgrades: